FACTBOX-Who's who on the new EU executive

 PRESIDENT JEAN-CLAUDE JUNCKER

 Luxembourg, centre-right, 59.
 Prime minister for 19 years.
 Confirmed in office by parliament after nomination by national leaders in July over British objections.
-He wants to centralise power, promises "political not technocratic" Commission focused on reviving economy and regaining trust of voters who backed host of anti-EU parties in European Parliament election in May.
+He wants to centralise power, promises a "political not technocratic" Commission focused on reviving the economy and regaining trust of voters who backed a host of anti-EU parties in the European Parliament election in May.

 FOREIGN AFFAIRS CHIEF FEDERICA MOGHERINI

 Italy, centre-left, 41.
 Nominated by EU governments despite reservations in Eastern Europe that she is soft on Russia, a key gas supplier for Italy.
-Promises youthful energy, to hold Moscow to account over Ukraine and engagement in Iran and Arab world.
-At a confident hearing on Monday, she said the EU should "deeply reassess" relations with Russia in the coming five years.
+Promises youthful energy, to hold Moscow to account over Ukraine and engagement with Iran and the Arab world.
+At a confident hearing last week, she said the EU should "deeply reassess" relations with Russia in the coming five years.

 FIRST VICE-PRESIDENT FRANS TIMMERMANS